 - Signature: Toxic Screen (C) - Creates a line of gas emitters that can be activated to create a wall of toxic gas at the cost of fuel.

 - Ultimate: Viper's Pit (X) - Creates a poison cloud that blankets a large area, letting Viper easily pick off enemies trapped within it.

-Who is he?: Phoenix is the first Valorant agent revealed in full, a representative of the United Kingdom.
+Backstory: Phoenix is the first Valorant Agent revealed in full, a representative of the United Kingdom.
 Where others can sit back and slow play the map, Phoenix is built to be a full-on aggressor.
 Gifted with pyrokinetics, his abilities allow him to dazzle and fry his enemies while keeping himself alive.
 When you’re Phoenix, you burn bright and rise from the ashes.
-That’s what this agent brings to the battlefield.
+That’s what this Agent brings to the battlefield.
 You can learn more about Phoenix from his original announcement.

-What can Phoenix do?: As we mentioned, Phoenix is built towards full aggression.
+How to play Phoenix in Valorant: As we mentioned, Phoenix is built towards full aggression.
 He has a fire ball that explodes to create an area-of-effect field that will heal him and burn enemies, as well as a curving flare that will flash to blind foes.
 When the going gets tough, he also has options.
 Phoenix can mark a spot, and if he dies within the duration of the ability, he will be restored at the marked location.
 Finally, he has a fire wall that allows him to disengage difficult situations, create choke points, and block off foes.
 All of it together makes Phoenix a frontline fighter and hard to kill as he lays down fire upon his foes in multiple forms.